creecros/MetaMagik/README.md

 7. Filters for searching metadata.
 8. Can now set the column for the field to appear in, and placement is setup through drag and drop placement
 9. Field can be Global for all tasks, or for a particular Project only.
+10. Field types now include an option to add as a footer to the task cards in board view

 Original Features:
 ==================